nickmalleson/SmartBuilding-master/README.md

 ### Plotting from the database using '[databaseplot.py](./databaseplot.py)'

 'databaseplot.py' is a tool for plotting from the database.
 You can select the sensors you want to plot by sensor number, sensor name, room number, or room name.
-You can also specify the time period you want to plot, as well as the the parameters.
+You can specify the time period and parameters you want to plot.
 It has arguments for overlaying the data when plotting multiple sensors or rooms, and can overlay all on the same plot, or keep sensors from the same room together.
 It also has an option to aggregate the data by taking mean of all parameters (except occupancy, which is calculated as sum) from all sensors in a room per minute.

 In python, import the plotting function:

     from databaseplot import DatabasePlotter

 You can then plot using the 'DatabasePlotter()' class and the 'plot_from_database()' function.
+By default the function will plot all the available data from all of the sensors.
 To plot using the default settings, use the format:

     DatabasePlotter().plot_from_database()